oraclespace/chainlink-node-public-jobs/ethereum-goerli/AccuWeather Get Current Conditions by Location Coordinates Free 1/readme.md

 ## CAUTION

 Here is a free version of the AccuWeather API.
 For this reason, there are restrictions on the number of free requests.
-If you encounter incorrect operation of your smart contract, our EA may have run out of limits for this day.
+If you encounter incorrect operation of your smart contract, our EA may have run out of limits for today.
 [Contact us](#have-some-questions-or-problems) if you encounter this problem.

 If you need to deploy your AccuWeather API key - [contact us](#have-some-questions-or-problems).